-Nystrom CO/SUD Fergus Falls Clinic: Located at 119 Friberg Ave Fergus Falls, MN 56537 health can range from some instability to stable, with general overall ability to function within their home environment in their community.
+Nystrom CO/SUD Fergus Falls Clinic: Located at 119 Friberg Ave Fergus Falls, MN 56537

+The population that this clinic serves ranges from 12 years and older including all genders.
+A patient's mental functioning, physical functioning, and emotional/behavior health can range from some instability to stable, with general overall ability to function within their home environment in their community.
 A patient 's age, gender, range of mental functioning, range of physical functioning, range of emotional/behavior health, and need for specialized program are all evaluated during assessment.
 Measures taken to minimize abuse risk are considered when evaluating the patient's individualized needs, areas of vulnerability and potential risk for abuse.
 When matching multidimensional severity and level of function with type and intensity of service, Nystrom ensures the patient is in the safest level of care for their needs with the least risk of abuse potential.
 Staff participates in regular training on minor and vulnerable adult mandated reporting and continuing education, including specific culture/population groups.